 2. Laws Which Directly Confer Rights and/or Provide Protection

 These laws include some of the oldest regulations of all - and some of the youngest.
 The photo at the top of this web page is of Pompeii's Mensa Ponderaria:- the table with the town's official measures which guarantee the citizen against fraud by shopkeepers and merchants.
 (Pompeii was destroyed in AD79.)
+Other ancient regulations, including water regulation and health and safety legislation, are described here.

 If you are a civil servant responsible for this sort of regulation, then do make sure that you consider how you will communicate with smaller firms, and how they will cope (or not) with the detail of the regulations.
 In other words "Think Small First".